bahtiyartan/troia/docs/44DateOperations.rst

 Database & Date Format
 ----------------------

 Date formats can be configured for each user, but on database layer only one date/datetime format is used.
 This format is configured on Database section of "SYST06 - System Parameters" transaction.
-System automatically formats date related variables and table cells for database interactions without any TROIA level efford.
+System automatically formats date related variables and table cells for database interactions without any TROIA level effort.

-To format a date/datetime variable using db date format you must use GETDBDATESTR() function.
+To format a date/datetime variable using database date format you must use GETDBDATESTR() function.
 GETDBDATESTR() function is mostly used for preparing database queries that contains hardcode date/datetime values.
 Please run the code below and compare the result with your database date format configuration.

 ::